Tonaion02/c_bitset/README.md

     Bitset *bitset;
     // This is the number of bits that we want to store int n = 10;

-    create_bitset(bitset, n);
+    // Create the bitset, this is the real initialization of bitset. create_bitset(bitset, n);

     // Access to the number of bits that we want to store